 - Set the ABGW public check mark and click Done.

-Once you verify the port and see that the port is listed, Acronis Software-Defined Infrastructure is configured correctly and all intermittent firewalls present between the Acronis Software-Defined Infrastructure network interface and the internet, as well as between Acronis Agent and the internet should be checked to verify that traffic is not being blocked.
+Once you verify the port and see that the port is listed, Acronis Cyber Infrastructure is configured correctly and all intermittent firewalls present between the Acronis Cyber Infrastructure network interface and the internet, as well as between Acronis Agent and the internet should be checked to verify that traffic is not being blocked.